Thomas Eugene Creech: Confessions and other victims

 While he was now considered a self-admitted serial killer, Creech continued to profess his innocence in the Arnold-Bradford murders.
-The jury took a few days of deliberations in order to return a guilty verdict to the case due to the confusing circumstances.
+The jury deliberated overnight before returning a guilty verdict to the case due to the confusing circumstances.
 His attorney, with the assistance of private investigator John Wickersham, sought to interview additional witnesses in order to have the conviction overturned.
 Five months later on March 25, 1976, Creech was sentenced to death by hanging for the two murders.

 Originally set for May 21, his execution was stayed pending appeals, with Creech willingly offering to stand trial for some of his killings in Oregon and California.

 After the Idaho Supreme Court officially commuted Creech's death sentence to two life sentences, other states were finally able to proceed against Creech.
-On August 3, 1979, Creech was convicted of the murder of William Joseph Dean (22), whom Creech shot in Portland, Oregon on August 14, 1974 (his body was discovered August 17).
+On August 3, 1979, Creech was convicted of the murder of William Joseph Dean (22), whom Creech had shot in Portland, Oregon in the early morning hours of August 15, 1974 (Mr. Dean's body was discovered August 17).
 Creech was sentenced to 99 years imprisonment (essentially life) for murdering Mr. Dean.
 The other Oregon murder was in a different county, in Salem, Oregon.
-In this case, the prosecutor decided to drop the charge against Creech for murdering grocery clerk Sandra Jane Ramsamooj (19) on August 17, 1974.
+In this case, the Marion County prosecutor decided to drop the charge against Creech for murdering grocery clerk Sandra Jan Ramsamooj (21) on August 17, 1974.
 Creech was next extradited to California.
 In September 1980, Creech was convicted of the murder of Vivian Grant Robinson (50), whom Creech strangled in Mr. Robinson's Sacramento home in mid-June 1974 (his body was discovered June 19).
 Creech was sentenced to life imprisonment for murdering Mr. Robinson.